edithatogo/mars/docs/tasks.md

 ✅ **Performance Optimization** - Basis function caching, vectorized operations, and memory pooling ✅ **Advanced Testing** - Property-based, mutation, and fuzz testing with comprehensive coverage

-The pymars library is now production-ready and can be confidently used as a direct substitute for py-earth with the benefits of pure Python implementation and scikit-learn compatibility.
+The mars library is now production-ready and can be confidently used as a direct substitute for py-earth with the benefits of pure Python implementation and scikit-learn compatibility.

 ---